Step 1: Orientation Materials

 - To establish a contract with students by publicly stating policies, requirements, procedures, and support for the course

-- To set the tone for the course, and convey how we perceive our role as the teacher and their role as students
+- To set the tone for the course, and convey the role of teacher and expected role of student

 - To help students manage their learning in the course by identifying outside resources and/or by providing discipline- or course-specific advice